-American Alliance of Small Businesses:

-The American Alliance of Small Businesses is a non-profit organization engaged in preserving the system of free, competitive, and private American enterprise.
-The AASB provides a cohesive organization allowing small businesses to join together collectively to deal with issues affecting them.
-The AASB is endousing these seminars to further their ideal of educating small businesses about current issues and to help the small business person prospet.
-The AASB recommends these seminars and bourstands as enlightening, educational, and practical.
-Membership in the AASB entitles small businesses to special rates for seminars, a newsletter highlighting legislation, tax tips, stories of particular interest to small businesses, and an active voice in shaping legislation in Washington through the AASB lobbying efforts
+American Alliance of Small Businesses: The American Alliance of Small Businesses: The American Alliance of Small Businesses is a non-profit organization engaged in preserving the system offree, competitive, and private Amer-ican enterprise.
+The AASB provides a coherive organization allowing small businesses to join together collectively to deal with issues affecting them.
+The AASB is endorsing these seminaris to further their ideal of educating small businesses about current issues and to help the small business perion prospet.
+The AASB recommends these seminaris and workshops as enlightening, educational, and prescical.
+Membership in the AASB entitles small businesses to special rates for seminari, a resisterer highlighting legislation, tax tips, stories of particular interest to small businesses. and an active voice in shaping legislation in Washington through the AASB lobbying efforts